FAQ’s for Fireworks

 Our event attracts between 8000 and 10000 people every year and can become quite congested in some areas, particularly before the main display (1900-1945) and at the end of the event (2030-2100) However the further back you stand towards the pavilion, the less crowded the site will be.

 Due to the size of the site there is no-onsite parking.
-Limited street parking is available on nearby roads, Sutherland Avenue is the nearest to the site.
+Limited street parking is available on nearby roads.
 Early arrival is advised.

 Access for Wheelchairs and Mobility Scooters

 Our fireworks display takes place on grass and can therefore become soft underfoot in wet weather.

 The most straightforward means of access is via our Sutherland Avenue entrance.